wsdfhjxc/virtual-desktop-bar/README.md

 * [Patched faho's KWin tiling script](https://github.com/wsdfhjxc/kwin-tiling/tree/virtual-desktop-bar)

-And that's it for now.
-It's a very niche applet, so don't expect more to come.
+And that's it.
+It's a very niche applet, so don't expect more scripts to follow.

-_Note:_ You also have to tick a checkbox in the Advanced section of the configuration dialog.
+_Note:_ You also need to tick a checkbox in the Advanced section of the configuration dialog.